-ATN expertise to drive teaching and learning review
+ATN expertise to drive teaching and learning review03 June 2021

 The Australian Technology Network of Universities (ATN) welcomes the Government’s announcement of the University-Industry Collaboration in Teaching and Learning Review which will be led by Professor Martin Bean CBE, Vice Chancellor of RMIT University, and Professor Peter Dawkins AO, former Vice Chancellor of Victoria University.